Drug liberalization: Marijuana

 In 2013, a District Court in Liberec was deciding a case of a person that was accused of criminal possession for having 3.25 grams of methamphetamine (1.9 grams of straight methamphetamine base), well over the Regulation's limit of 2 grams.
 The court considered that basing a decision on mere Regulation would be unconstitutional and in breach of Article 39 of the Czech Charter of Fundamental Rights and Freedoms which states that "only a law may designate which acts constitute a crime and what penalties, or other detriments to rights or property, may be imposed for committing them" and proposed to the Constitutional Court to abolish the Regulation.
 In line with the District Courts' argument, the Constitutional Court abolished the Regulation effective from 23 August 2013, noting that the "amount larger than small" within the meaning of the Criminal Code may be designated only by the means of an Act of Parliament, and not a Governmental Regulation.
 Moreover, the Constitutional Court further noted that the Regulation merely took over already existing judicial practice of interpretation of what constitutes "amount larger than small" and thus its abolishment will not really change the criminality of drug possession in the country.
-Thus, the above-mentioned amounts from the now-not-effective Regulation remain as the base for consideration of police and prosecutors, while courts are not bound by the precise grammage.
+Thus, the above-mentioned amounts from the now-not-effective Regulation remained as the base for consideration of police and prosecutors, while courts are not bound by the precise grammage.
+"Small" amounts remained subject to administrative fines (on par with a parking violation).

-Sale of any amount (not purchase) remains a criminal act.
-Possession of "amount larger than a small" of marijuana can result in a jail sentence of up to one year.
-For other illicit drugs, the sentence is up to two years.
-Trafficking as well as production (apart from growing up to five plants of marijuana) offenses carry stiffer sentences.
 Medical use of cannabis on prescription has been legal and regulated since 1 April 2013.

+Beginning 2026, cultivation of 3 plants and possession of 100g (at home) / 25g (in a public setting) of marijuana was legalised.
+Cultivation of up to 5 plants and possession of up to 200g at home is treated as civil infraction subject to administrative fine (on par with a parking violation), while larger amounts remain criminal.
+Sale or procurement of marijuana for other person remains criminal notwithstanding the amount (weight).

+Psilocybin

+Beginning 2026, psilocybin was authorized for medical use.
+Doctors will be able to prescribe it for treatment of severe depression, addiction, existential distress in cancer patients or patients with post-traumatic stress disorder.